AVERAGEIF Function in Excel

 For this case again we need to make use of wild card characters.
 When the less than and greater than symbols are combined it tells the excel not to count that, so criteria will be “<>0”.

-Like this, we can make use of AVERAGEIF function in excel to calculate the average based on some supplied criteria.
+Like this, we can make use of AVERAGEIF function to calculate the average based on some supplied criteria.

 Things to Remember